heimdall-group/odin/README.md

 Vue global properties:
   - $locale: An object with different properties.
 All types are defined under models/locale.model.ts
-  - $translate: Translates the provided key parameter into the corresponding value defined in locale/(Language tag).json
+  - $t: Translates the provided key parameter into the corresponding value defined in locale/(Language tag).json
     - To add a new language create a Json file and import it into plugins/locale.ts and add it to the translations object.
 The import name / key provided in the object will be used as a visual representation of the language
     - When defining a translation it can either a string or an object.
 ADD MORE NOTES HERE
   - $changeLocale: